kevinjom/servleting/doc/slides.md

 ### ServletRequest

-The request object encapsulates all information from the client request.
+The request object encapsulates all information from the client request.A new request object will be created each time a client request received and this object is only available in servlet.

 You can get these information from request object
 - Request URL